felixbillieres/felixbillieres/README.md

 - 👾 Cybersecurity: I enjoy exploring various aspects of cybersecurity, including network security, malware analysis, and ethical hacking.
 - 🌐 Networking: Understanding the intricacies of network protocols and architectures is a key part of my learning journey.
-- 🛠️ Tools: Proficient in tools commonly used in cybersecurity, such as Wireshark, Snort, and various penetration testing frameworks.

 ## What I'm Working On